koladev32/drf-simple-apikey/README.md

 * 🔐 **Secure**: Fernet guarantees that a message encrypted using it cannot be manipulated or read without the key, which we call `FERNET_KEY`.
 As long as you treat the fernet key at the same level you treat the Django `SECRET_KEY` setting, you are good to go.

 * 🔧 **Customizable**: The models, authentication backend, and permissions classes can be rewritten and fit your needs.
-We do our best to extend Django classes and methods, so you can easily extend our classes and methods.😉 Your Api Key authentication settings are kept in a single configuration dictionary named `SIMPLE_API_KEY` in the `settings.py` file of your Django project.
+We do our best to extend Django classes and methods, so you can easily extend our classes and methods.😉 Your Api Key authentication settings are kept in a single configuration dictionary named `DRF_API_KEY` in the `settings.py` file of your Django project.
 It can be customized to fit your project needs.

 ## Quickstart